-Apart from the issues that were identified earlier, the NSWPF has been generally compliant with its obligations under the Act during the reporting period.
+The NSWPF has been generally compliant with its obligations under the Act during the reporting period.

 Chapter 3 NSW Crime Commission

 As no applications for surveillance device warrants were made during the reporting period, none were issued.

 3.1.2 Section 17(5A) Notice to be served on the Surveillance Devices Commissioner (as the Attorney General's delegate)